juju/docs/src/en/reference-hook-tools.md

 be one of the following:

-- `maintenance` (the unit is not currently providing a service, but expects to be soon, E.g. when first installing)
+- `maintenance` (the unit is not currently providing a service, but expects to be soon, e.g. when first installing)
 - `blocked` (the unit cannot continue without user input)
 - `waiting` (the unit itself is not in error and requires no intervention, but it is not currently in service as it depends on some external factor,